Core-Bioinformatics/bulkAnalyseR/README.md

 ## Installation guide

 *bulkAnalyseR* can be installed from CRAN using *install.packages("bulkAnalyseR")*.
-You also need to make sure all bioconductor dependencies are also installed.
+Please make sure all bioconductor dependencies are also installed.

-To install the latest stable development version from GitHub, first install CRAN dependencies as well as *devtools* then use *devtools::install_github("Core-Bioinformatics/bulkAnalyseR")*.
+To install the latest stable development version from GitHub, first install the CRAN dependencies as well as *devtools* then use *devtools::install_github("Core-Bioinformatics/bulkAnalyseR")*.

 ### Required CRAN packages (use *install.packages()*) ###